-- C3.44 The use of cartons (shelf packs, transit cartons) may be convenient for handling product but increase the post-sterilization level of ethylene oxide residuals, the necessary humidification time and the length of the gas exposure stage of the cycle (by inhibiting gas penetration).
-All the packaging which is intended to go into the sterilizer must be compatible with the process. - C3.45 The standard on validation of ethylene oxide sterilization processes (see EN 550) includes the requirement that the packaging specification be part of the definition and documentation of the sterilization process.
+- C3.43 Process control is also a concern since packaging material that has become dehydrated may absorb excessive moisture during the conditioning phase; if this possibility was not recognised during validation the achieved cycle lethality may be adversely affected. - C3.44 The use of cartons (shelf packs, transit cartons) may be convenient for handling product but increase the post-sterilization level of ethylene oxide residuals, the necessary humidification time and the length of the gas exposure stage of the cycle (by inhibiting gas penetration).
+All the packaging which is intended to go into the sterilizer must be compatible with the process. - C3.45 The standard on validation of ethylene oxide sterilization processes (see BS EN 550) includes the requirement that the packaging specification be part of the definition and documentation of the sterilization process.
 The validation report should include or reference details of product sterilized, including packaging specification and load patterns in the sterilizer. - C3.46 It is therefore necessary that product used for physical and microbiological performance qualification studies should be packaged in an identical manner to that to be used routinely when they are presented for sterilization. - C3.47 The introduction of a new, or altered, packaging material or system requires validation.
 Physical and microbiological performance qualification studies should be performed on the introduction of new or modified packaging, although demonstration of equivalence to a previously validated package would satisfy this requirement. - C3.48 Many of the packaging materials for hospital use are the same as those for use in steam sterilizers because of similar permeability requirements; however, the lower temperatures involved in the process permit a wider range of materials to be used.